Brian0255/NDS-Ironmon-Tracker/README.md

-This tracker is a lua script that runs with [BizHawk's](https://tasvideos.org/BizHawk/ReleaseHistory) melonDS core.
+This tracker is a lua script that runs with [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory).
 It's made primarily for the ironMON challenge(created by Iateyourpie) and is used to track Pokémon data dynamically.

 - For more information on this challenge, head on over to [ironmon.gg](http://ironmon.gg)
 - Come join the amazing Discord! https://discord.gg/jFPYsZAhjX